foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

        enable
        --vpnaddr 10.42.44.1

 It's a bit more complicated on the device side.
-Once wireguard configuration is initiated, it's not changed when server endpoint moves.
+Once the WireGuard configuration is initiated, it's not changed when server endpoint moves.
 This needs to be done manually by updating device settings.
 The settings are stored in ``wireguard-client`` file.
 Example *old settings*::